edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.3.md

 		* What day of the month is your birthday?
 		* How many letters are in your last name?
 	* Take the user's answer from these question, render all of them onto the HTML.
+		* Your age is _ .
+		* your height is _.
+		* etc
-	* Take the squreroot of that number and render that number to the screen with the text below saying, that is the number of day until lady luck finds you and great awesome things will happen for you.
+	* Add all these numbers together and find the squreroot and render that number to the screen with the text below saying, that is the number of day until lady luck finds you and great awesome things will happen for you.
 	* Also take that number mulitple by 1.5 that will be dollar amount for the cost of this fortune telling session.
-	* You will be creating all the assets for this app.
+	* If any of the answer the user gives you is blank change it to 1;
 ```

 ### 8. Students do (10 minutes)